-The DSQ PEM is a subset of the DSQ that assesses PEM.46 This scale assesses symptom frequency and severity over the previous 6-month period; however, for the purposes of this trial, the look-back period will be modified to the previous day.
+The DSQ PEM is a subset of the DSQ that assesses PEM.
+This scale assesses symptom frequency and severity over the previous 6-month period; however, for the purposes of this trial, the look-back period will be modified to "since the previous visit" when administered at Baseline, MOI, EOI, and EOS.
+When administered twice weekly, the look-back period will be "the past 7 days."
 This form was previously validated in patients with myalgic encephalomyelitis/chronic fatigue syndrome.
 It takes less than 5 minutes to complete.